thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 layout: post
 title:  "How to make Ubuntu 18.04 work on Dell G5"
 date:   2018-08-14 15:14:33 +0200
-background: ''
+background: '/img/posts/frustration.jpg'
 categories: dell g5 linux ubuntu installation nvidia graphics
 comments: true
 ---

 Linux is a great!
-It's configurable, it's perfect for developers and it gives you an overlall nice experience.
+It's configurable, it's perfect for developers and it gives you an overall nice experience.
 Unless... you are installing it on a new machine and something doesn't go right.

 You have to give it to Mac and Windows - they don't offer the same flexibility as Linux systems, but at least they